Design Tools & Tech

 We’ve discussed numerous topics, reviewing different types of survey platforms and data visualisation tools.

-Remember that these are just tools; the power lies in mixing and matching the right ones with critical thinking skills and genuine interest in what’s happening within your industry.
+Remember that these are just tools; the power lies in mixing and matching the right ones with critical thinking skills and a genuine interest in what’s happening within your industry.

 Now what?
 Take a look at where you’re currently at with market research efforts.

-FAQs About Market Research Tools
+Frequently Asked Questions About Market Research Tools

 What’s the difference between market research and marketing research?